open-compensation-token-license/license-token-website/wikisrc/open-source-project-sponsorship-tips.md

 ## For Sponsors

 ### 1. **Support Projects You Depend On**
 If your company relies on particular open source tools, frameworks, or libraries, sponsoring them is both a practical investment and a way to ensure their long-term stability.
+For more on the benefits, see [open source project sponsorship benefits](https://www.license-token.com/wiki/open-source-project-sponsorship-benefits).

 For example, if your development stack uses open source frameworks like React or Docker, consider contributing to them or their surrounding ecosystem.
 By helping secure the future of these tools, your organization minimizes risks associated with reliance on unsupported or outdated software.